-Although black cod and cod both contain many nutrients, vitamins and minerals, you may have noticed one contains more than the other.
-This may answer the question many people ask about the two.
-Is black cod healthier than cod?
+Although both contain many nutrients, vitamins and minerals, you may have noticed one contains more than the other.
+Let’s determine which one is healthier.

 Black cod is healthier than cod due to its 700% more heart healthy omega-3 fatty acids.
 Black cod also contains more vitamins and minerals like B6, B12, B5, thiamin, riboflavin, niacin, iron, folate, magnesium, calcium and selenium.

-Although, as most of us probably already know, cod is no slouch either.
-It contains more protein and less calories.
-Cod provides more potassium, phosphorus and zinc 7.
+Although, as most of us probably already know, cod is healthy seafood also.
+It contains more protein, less calories and provides more potassium, phosphorus and zinc 8.

-If counting calories is currently a main priority, black cod contains many more.
-You may want to consider a lower calorie side dish or choose the cod instead.
-It’s hard to argue against the greater number of nutrients in black cod for overall health.
+If counting calories is currently a main priority, cod fish is better for weight loss because black cod contains many more.
+You may want to consider a lower calorie side dish.

 Omega-3 Fatty Acids

-Looking at the nutritional information of black cod and cod above, you will notice black cod has more fat than cod.
+Black cod has more fat than cod.
 However, the fat is healthy.
-Some of the fat in both black cod and cod are omega-3 fatty acids, which our bodies can not produce on their own.
+Some of the fat are omega-3 fatty acids, which our bodies can not produce on their own.

-Why are omega-3 fatty acids so important to health?
-Omega-3 fatty acids are heart healthy and help keep cholesterol levels lower and arteries healthy.
-Two of the fatty acids, DHA and EPA are associated with lowering blood pressure and improving the health of blood vessels 8.
+Omega-3 fatty acids in seafood are heart healthy and help keep cholesterol levels lower and arteries healthy.
+Two of the fatty acids, DHA and EPA are associated with lowering blood pressure and improving the health of blood vessels 9.

-Black cod contains about eight times the amount of omega-3s than cod.
-This difference is what really separates the two and gives black cod the edge over cod.
+Black cod contains about eight times the amount of omega-3s.
+This difference is what really separates the two and gives it the edge.

 - Red blood cells